skjolber/mockito-rest-spring/README.md

 MyRequest request = argument1.getValue();
 assertThat(request.getCode(), is(1));
 ```

+The details of the mocking will depend on the

 # Alternatives
 While this project offers easy-to-setup testing, you might suppliment your testing using the following projects: